-We examine here a (1+1)-EA for the MSTP that encodes candidate solutions directly as edge-sets [8], which can be implemented efficiently by, for example, hash tables.
-We assume that all edge weights in each graph are distinct, so that each MST is unique.

-The structure of the (1+1)-EA is standard.
-Its initial solution is an unbiased random spanning tree, generated via a random walk in the target graph as described by Broder [16].
-The expected time of this step is $O(n \log n)$ for almost all graphs, including in particular complete graphs.
+Consider a standard (1+1)-EA for the MSTP that encodes spanning trees directly as edge-sets [8]; these edge-sets can be implemented efficiently by, for example, hash tables.
+The EA's initial solution is an unbiased random spanning tree, generated via a random walk in the target graph as described by Broder [18].
+The expected time of this step is $O(n \log n)$ for almost all graphs, including complete graphs.
 Each iteration of the EA applies mutation to its current solution to create one offspring.
 The offspring replaces the incumbent solution if it represents a valid spanning tree of weight no greater than the incumbent's.